-The term High Value Dealer has a special meaning under The Money Laundering Regulations 2007.
-The Regulations describe a High Value Dealer as any firm or sole trader that receives high value payments of €15,000 or more in cash in exchange for goods.
+A high value dealer under Money Laundering Regulations is any business or sole trader that receives high value cash payments of €15,000 or more (or equivalent in any currency) in exchange for goods.

 - a single cash payment of €15,000 or more